scrabbletank/farhome-rules/dmsguide.md

 While wearing these gloves your Strength is increased by 1.
 Your carry weight is tripled, lifting heavy objects, such as a boulder, with ease.

+#### Circlet of Power +1, +2, +3
+*Wondrous Item, Requires Attunement*

+While wearing the circlet your spells are empowered.
+When making a spellcasting roll you may reroll dice equal to the circlets modifier.

+#### Magthera's Bone Charm
+*Wondrous Item, Requires Attunement*

+While attuned to the Bone Charm you may reroll 1 wound dice when dealing Death damage from spells.
+You gain the _Raise Skeleton_ maneuver.

+##### Raise Skeleton
+- **AP Cost:** 8
+- **Mana Cost:** 4
+- **Range:** 5

+You may target up to 3 corpses, making a spellcasting roll and adding a bad die for every corpse.
+On success a Skeleton raises from the corpse under your command for 24 hours.
+Alternatively you may cast this on up to 3 Skeleton creatures.
+If you do the Skeletons make a charisma save against your spellcasting, falling under your command for 24 hours on fail.

+After 24 hours you lose command over the skeletons and they behave like normal undead.
+You may only control up to 3 skeletons this way, attempting to control more will remove your command over your previous skeletons.

+#### Shardlight
+*Wondrous Item*

+A translucent white crystal.
+You may spend 5 AP to cause it to emit bright light out 3 tiles and dim light a further 3.
+Creatures in the bright light add a crit to saving throws against undead and demons.

+#### Scarf of Leadership
+*Wondrous Item, Requires Attunement*

+An otherwise unassuming red scarf.
+When worn it gives the wearer +1 to their Charisma score and Diplomacy proficiencies.
+When making a saving throw against an effect that causes fear you may use your Charisma save instead.

+#### Warp Band
+*Wondrous Item*

+This smooth crystal band is slick and cold to the touch.
+While worn, _Misty Step_ costs 1 less mana and travels double the distance, but you add 2 terrible dice to the spellcasting roll.
+While travelling through a warren with the _Open Warren_ spell the spellcaster maintaining the warren adds 1 failure to their roll.

+#### Driderweave Garments
+*Wonderous Item, Requires Attunement*

+Garments made from dridersilk and dyed with their blood, these clothes shrink and expand to fit their wearer.
+While wearing this you gain the following:

+- When poisoned the level is reduced by 1, being removed at level 0 or less.
+- You may walk along vertical surfaces and ceilings, keeping your hands free.
+- You automatically succeed on saving throws against being caught in spider webs, such as from the _Mass Web_ spell.
+- When taking the defend action, any melee attackers must make a Dexterity save against 3 Superior dice.
+On fail they are wrapped in webbing from the garments and are grappled.
+While grappled they may spend 5 AP to free themselves from the webbing.

 #### Twili Mask of Power
 *Wondrous Item, Requires Attunement*

 While wearing this mask you add 1 proficiency die to all spellcasting rolls.
 When taking a move action you can choose to hover.
 While hovering you ignore ground based effects and difficult terrain and can pass over creatures, returning to the ground at the end of your turn.
-You also learn two manuevers, _Shadow Magic_ and _Orb of Destruction_.
+You also learn two maneuvers, _Shadow Magic_ and _Orb of Destruction_.

 ***Curse.*** This item is cursed.
 After attuning to the mask you are unable to part with it, wearing it covering your face or off to one side.
 If you reach 0 wounds or suffer an effect that would kill you outright, the Mask consumes you and you return as a Shadowbeast.
 You are stalked by a powerful entity of shadow that wants the mask.
 This entity knows your general location and you cannot hide from it through magic.